 1. Check Your Antifreeze Level

 Antifreeze helps protect your engine from extreme temperatures and helps keep fluids from freezing as cold sets in.
+Under the hood of your car there is an antifreeze coolant reservoir.
+It is usually transparent plastic with a marked fill line to allow you to see if it is filled to the appropriate level.

 2. Check Tires